fau-klue/german-reddit-korpus/README.md

 # GeRedE: A Corpus of German Reddit Exchanges #

 [Reddit](https://www.reddit.com) is a popular online platform combining social news aggregation, discussion and micro-blogging. **GeRedE** is a German CMC corpus containing all German threads posted on Reddit.

-The current version (v2) comprises all posts from the very first in 2005 until December 31, 2022.
+The current version (v2) is based on all posts from the very first in 2005 until December 31, 2022; we identified a total of 3,221,246 threads as German.

 - The CWB-indexed version of our final corpus is available to registered academic users via [CQPweb](https://corpora.linguistik.uni-erlangen.de/cqpweb/gerede_v2).
 - We also provide the filtered and sorted raw data via our [web server](https://corpora.linguistik.uni-erlangen.de/data/de-gerede.ldjson.gz).
 Each line is an array representing one thread, i.e. a list of the submission and corresponding comments represented as JSON objects (just as in the raw data on pushshift).
 Threads are sorted by time – the first element of the array is thus usually the submission.